 • Any additional costs and tuition charges for a receiving college will be the same for all students who transfer to that college.

-• The recipient teach-out institution will demonstrate that it has the necessary experience, resources, and support services to provide an educational program that is of acceptable quality and is reasonably similar in its content, structure, and scheduling to that of the institution that is ceasing operations either entirely or at one of its locations.
+• The recipient teach-out institution/college will demonstrate that it has the necessary experience, resources, and support services to provide an educational program that is of acceptable quality and is reasonably similar in its content, delivery modality, and scheduling to that of the institution/college that is ceasing operations either entirely or at one of its locations.

-• The recipient teach-out institution will demonstrate that, during the period of the teach- out agreement, it will remain stable, carry out its mission and meet all obligations to its existing students.
+• The recipient teach-out institution/college will demonstrate that, during the period of the teach- out agreement, it has the capacity to carry out its mission and meet all obligations to its existing students.

-• The recipient colleges, in order to take additional students from the closed institution, must request an increase in class size through the substantive change process.
+• The recipient colleges, in order to take additional students from the closed institution/college, must request an increase in class size through the substantive change process.

+The Council requires the closing institution/college to include in its teach-out agreement–

+A complete list of students currently enrolled and the program requirements each student has completed;

+A plan to provide all potentially eligible students with information about how to obtain a closed school discharge and, if applicable, information on State refund policies;

+A record retention plan to be provided to all enrolled students that delineates the final disposition of teach-out records (e.g., student transcripts, billing, financial aid records);

+Information on the number and types of credits the teach-out institution/college is willing to accept prior to the student’s enrollment; and

+A clear statement to students of the tuition and fees of the educational program and the number and types of credits that will be accepted by the teach-out institution/college.

+Irrespective of any teach-out plan or signed teach-out agreement, the Council will not permit an institution/college to serve as a teach-out institution/college under the following conditions:

+The institution is subject to the conditions in paragraphs (c)(1) or (c)(2) of 34 CFR 602.24; or

+The institution is under investigation, action, or being prosecuted for an issue related to academic quality, misrepresentation, fraud, or other severe matters by a law enforcement agency.

+The Council may waive requirements regarding the percentage of credits which must be earned by a student at the institution/college awarding the educational credential if the student is completing his or her program through a written teach-out agreement.

+The Council requires the institution/college to provide copies of all notifications from the institution/college related to the institution’s/college’s closure or to teach-out options to ensure the information accurately represents students’ ability to transfer credits and may require corrections.

+PreAccredited Institutions or Colleges

+If the Council denies accreditation to an institution/college it has granted preaccreditation, the Council may maintain the institution’s/college’s preaccreditation status for currently enrolled students until the closing institution/college has had a reasonable time to complete the activities in its teach-out plan to assist students in transferring or completing their programs, but for no more than 120 days unless approved by the Council for good cause.

 Closed Institutions without Plan or Agreement

 In the event that a college of podiatric medicine having any accreditation status from the Council closes without a teach-out plan or agreement, the Council will work with the US Department of Education and the appropriate state agency, to the extent feasible, to assist students in finding reasonable opportunities to complete their education without financial penalty.